66% of B2B & B2C businesses never see daylight. Shocking as it may be but it's the truth.

 B2B companies sell their product and services to other businesses or target a group rather than an individual consumer.
 Typically, have more people involved in purchasing decisions, which leads to a longer sales cycle and more stages in the sales funnel.

 However, a B2C sales funnel still starts in the same stage as B2Bs.
 B2C generally targets the individual consumer and sells products and services for personal use, and generally doesn't require a salesperson to finalize a transaction, which in turn streamlines the sales funnel, slightly.
 Thus, improvising in this context of B2B vs B2C.

 B2B and B2C marketing models have their own pros and cons.
 The Marketing model that best fits your business is determined by your goals, infrastructure, level of scale, and industry.

 For example, if you are planning to run a business on a large scale, that makes products en masse, then B2B may be the right choice for you.
 And if you are planning to start a business at a small level, or sell items with a limited shelf-life, the B2C marketing model might be the right choice for you.
 Thus, benefiting in this context of B2B vs B2C.

-Thus, the basic difference between B2B and B2C lies in the fact that who is the buyer and who is going to make the final purchase decision.
+Thus, the basic difference between B2B vs B2C context lies in the fact that who is the buyer and who is going to make the final purchase decision.
 The only thing common is the fact that it is ultimately people at the other end, and you have to convince the human mind that your product offering provides the ultimate answer to their needs when compared to all other options in the market.

 To be a successful business marketer, you should look beyond B2B vs B2C labels.
 B2B buyers aren’t robots that only operate by numbers, they are also human beings.
-Yes, they do follow a logical decision-making approach all because they configure whether the product will meet all businesses’ needs or not.